-Come 2017 and things couldn’t be more different.
-Merchants fridge’s are full of the stuff and every second sister is chugging down Provence at BBQ’s like it’s liquid gold.
-Hats off to wine makers as they have really transformed what was once a slightly bitter version of red current juice into a glass of something akin to the holy water.
+Come 2022 and things couldn’t be more different.
+Wine Merchant fridge’s are full of the stuff and every second sister is chugging down Provence at BBQ’s like it’s liquid gold.
+Hats off to winemakers as they have really transformed what was once a slightly bitter version of red current juice into a glass of something akin to the holy water.

 Rosé is made using a simple technique called Maceration.
 In this process, the winemaker will leave the skins of red grapes in contact with the pressed grape juice for a period of time that can vary between 4 to 36 hours.
 The length of the contact with skins will determine the final colour of the wine; that’s why we have so many different types of rosés from very pale examples to deep pinks.

-For red wine styles, the skins will be left in contact for a lot longer in order to increase the depth of colour (to ruby/garnet) and introduce tannins and complexity to the wine.
-The amount of time the skins are left in contact will vary here depending on what the wine maker is trying to do with the wine style.
-When considering buying a rosé, expect flavours of strawberries, Skittles, melon, rhubarb and Turkish delight.
+To make red wine the skins will be left in contact for a lot longer in order to increase the depth of colour (to ruby/garnet) and introduce tannins and complexity to the wine.
+The amount of time the skins are left in contact will vary here depending on what the winemaker is trying to do with the wine style.
+Rosé will typically express flavours of strawberries, skittles, melon, rhubarb and turkish delight.

 The most famous grape varieties that are used to make rosé wines are Grenache, Pinot Noir, Syrah, Cinsault and Mourvedre.
 However, the winemakers can choose any black grape variety to make rosé.
-Blending different black grapes is the most common practice to create this delicious style.
-In order to achieve this fresh profile, the wine producers will normally use stainless steel vats and not oak barrels to keep the pure aromas and flavours of the grapes instead of adding new oak notes like nuts, toast or vanilla.
+Blending different black grapes is the most common practice to create this delicious style of wine.
+In order to achieve Rosé wines fresh profile, wine producers will normally use stainless steel vats and not oak barrels to keep the primary aromas and flavours of the grapes instead of adding new oak notes like nuts, toast or vanilla.

 Rosé wines are fantastic partners for light meals.
-The structure of these wines are great to match with food because they have refreshing acidity, red fruit character and the absence of any oak treatment which will make them always a light bodied wine.
-Hence, salads, goat cheese, fish, seafood, vegetable soups, quiche and fruits-based desserts will be a perfect pairing for Rosés.
+The structure of these wines are great to match with food because they have refreshing acidity, red fruit characters and the absence of any oak treatment which will make them always a light bodied wine.
+Salads, goats cheese, fish, seafood, sushi, vegetable soups, quiche and fruit-based desserts will be perfect pairings for Rosé wine.